 If you want explainable showback/chargeback, start by modeling one service end-to-end (usage - driver - unit rate - bill line items).
 Then validate the approach with real data in a short demo.

-Not strictly- but without billing rules (rates, drivers, services),, FinOps often stops at recommendations instead of accountable budgets.
+Not strictly, but without pricing models, allocation logic, and billing rules, FinOps often stops at recommendations instead of accountable budgets.

-No. FinOps principles increasingly apply to private cloud, hybrid environments, AI platforms, and SaaS.
+No. FinOps principles increasingly apply to private cloud, hybrid environments, AI services, SaaS and other forms of variable technology spending.

-FinOps typically contributes usage data and optimization insight, while ITFM owns the cost model and billing logic.
+FinOps typically contributes consumption data and optimization insight, while ITFM owns the cost model and billing logic.

 Often at first.
-Many organizations evolve toward chargeback as trust and maturity increase.
+Many organizations evolve toward chargeback as trust and process maturity increase.

-TBM provides the service and cost taxonomy that makes pricing comparable across environments - so ‘a service’ means the same thing in public, private, and hybrid environments.
+TBM provides the service and cost taxonomy that makes pricing comparable across environments - so ‘a service’ means the same thing in public, private, Saas, AI, and hybrid environments.